hiron1999/Background-slide-show-python-script-/README.md

    download this from (https://www.python.org/downloads/) and set the System path variable accordingly

- - you need to download the python 3 libraries . you can install it by using  pip (https://pip.pypa.io/en/stable/installing/) .
-After installing pip you can download the libraries using the command : `pip install library_name`

  - You need a stable internet connection to download images

 **